eba-ts/tradeshift-app-samples/java-springboot/README.md

             redirectUri = https://your_app_uri.com/redirect_uri
             tradeshiftAPIDomainName = https://api-tradeshift.com

-     ** About 'tradeshiftAPIDomainName' uri you can read in <a href="http://apps.tradeshift.com/developers/documentation/">Tradeshift development documentation.</a>
+     ** About 'tradeshiftAPIDomainName' URI please read [http://apps.tradeshift.com/developers/documentation/]Tradeshift developer documentation.

 2. Run from project root directory maven command : ' **mvn clean install** '.

 3. Go to the target directory and run next command : ' **java -jar java-springboot-0.0.1.jar** '

-4. Update Tradeshift app Main URL.
+4. Update Tradeshift App Main URL in Tradeshift Developer app.

-5. Check that app runs correctly,  go to the  `https://your_app_uri.com/health` , you can see the next message `{"status":"UP"}`  that means that app successfully started.
+5. Check that app runs correctly,  go to the  `https://your_app_uri.com/health`, you can see the next message `{"status":"UP"}`  that means that app successfully started.

 You can easy run and deploy this project on the <a href="https://heroku.com">Heroku</a>, for this purpose do the following steps: